Guide to Alien Crosstalk in Network Cabling Systems

 Field Testing for Alien Crosstalk

-Since 10GBASE-T applications are sensitive to alien crosstalk, the requirements for field testers capable of assessing the performance of installed category 6A/class EA cabling systems are specified within the pending TIA-568-B.2-10 and IEC 61935-1 standards.
-These Standards specifiy both the measurement procedures and accuracy requirements for level IIIe field testers for all historical parameters as well as the new alien crosstalk parameters PSANEXT loss, PSAFEXT loss and PSAACRF.
-Keep in mind that the level IIIe field test devices for determining compliance to these new parameters have just recently been introduced to the market and the field verification of alien crosstalk parameters is not required by these Standards.
+Since 10GBASE-T applications are sensitive to alien crosstalk and internal noise impairments, requirements for field testers capable of assessing the performance of installed Category 6A/class EA cabling systems are specified within the ANSI/TIA-1152 and IEC 61935-1 Edition 3.0 standards.
+These Standards describe both the measurement procedures and accuracy requirements for level IIIe field testers for all legacy transmission parameters as well as the new PSANEXT loss and PSAACRF alien crosstalk parameters.
+It's important to keep in mind that the field verification of alien crosstalk or any other transmission parameter is not required by these Standards, although many cabling system vendors require testing of installed cabling prior to providing warranty coverage.

 Typically, field tests for alien crosstalk are not performed on F/UTP and S/FTP cabling systems.
-If installers or end-users are interested in performing alien crosstalk testing at their discretion on 10G 6A UTP cabling systems, sample testing should be conducted based upon evaluating links that meet all of the following conditions:
+If installers or end-users are interested in performing alien crosstalk testing at their discretion on Category 6A/class EA UTP cabling systems, sample testing should be conducted based upon evaluating links that meet all of the following conditions:

 - Longest installed lengths